East Indian Coconut Cake Recipe

 • Add in the butter and sugar and mix together till smooth.

-• Next add in sojee, baking powder, grated coconut and mix well.
+• Next, add in the grated coconut and mix well.

 • Line baking trays with butter paper and grease well.